Blog Banner SVG

 Key Features of LLC

-A Limited Liability Partnership (LLP) combines the flexibility of a traditional partnership with the benefits of limited liability.
-Below are the key features that make LLP a preferred business model in India:
+A Limited Liability Company (LLC) combines the flexibility of a traditional partnership with the benefits of limited liability.
+Below are the key features of an LLC, with notes on how each feature maps to the equivalent Indian business structure (LLP or Private Limited Company):

-- Separate Legal Entity: An LLP has its own legal identity, separate from its partners.
-This means the LLP can own property, enter into contracts, sue, or be sued in its own name.
-Even if partners change, the LLP continues to exist without interruption.
+• Separate Legal Entity: An LLC has its own legal identity, separate from its partners.
+This means the LLC can own property, enter into contracts, sue, or be sued in its own name.
+Even if partners change, the LLC continues to exist without interruption.

-- Reduced Compliance Burden: Compared to private limited companies, LLPs have fewer compliance requirements.
+• Reduced Compliance Burden: Compared to private limited companies, LLCs have fewer compliance requirements.
 Annual filings, board meetings, and statutory audits are simpler, helping businesses save time, effort, and compliance costs.

 Example of LLC